TRUEPIC/queryql/README.md

 it into the appropriate function calls that your query builder / ORM understands to filter, sort, and paginate the records.

+(Make sure your framework uses a query string parser that supports nested objects.
+Node.js's native [`querystring`](https://nodejs.org/api/querystring.html) module _does not_, but a package like [qs](https://github.com/ljharb/qs) does.
+It's usually a simple config change to switch.)

 Let's consider an example to illustrate:

 ```